Loading…

 Learning Objectives

-Define prior knowledge (in the context of CMC submissions; Appraise what prior knowledge may be meaningful in supporting patient centric specifications and predictive stability; Justify how prior knowledge may reduce regulatory burden.
+Describe what prior knowledge may be meaningful in supporting patient centric specifications and predictive stability; Discuss how prior knowledge may reduce regulatory burden.

 Chair